The Univalence Principle

 From an indiscernibility $\phi:x\foldsiso y$ in $C_0$ we obtain morphisms $\phi:C_1(x,y)$ and $\phi':C_1(y,x)$ in the usual way, and from universal cells in $C_{2,1}(1_x,1_x;1_x)$ and $C_{2,1}(1_y,1_y;1_y)$ we obtain universal cells in $C_{2,1}(\phi,\phi';1_{x})$ and $C_{2,1}(\phi',\phi;1_{y})$ witnessing $f$ and $g$ as inverse adjoint equivalences.
 (These 2-cells are universal because the predicate $U_{2,1}$ is part of the signature, hence is preserved by indiscernibilities.)
 As usual, the entire indiscernibility can then be recovered uniquely from such an adjoint equivalence; thus univalence at $C_0$ is analogous to \cref{eg:bicats}.
 We expect other non-algebraic definitions to behave similarly. \end{example}

-Unlike the situation for ordinary categories, where the vast majority that occur naturally in applications are univalent (although see \cref{sec:unnat} for some notable exceptions), there is a large class of naturally-occurring bicategories that are not univalent.
-The bicategory of univalent categories and functors is univalent, as are many other related bicategories such as univalent monoidal categories and monoidal functors, univalent toposes and geometric morphisms, etc.\footnote{The bicategory of not-necessarily-univalent precategories and functors is not univalent, but this is a different sort of issue.}
+In contrast to the fact that the vast majority of naturally-occurring 1-categories are univalent (although see \cref{sec:unnat} for some notable exceptions), there is a large class of naturally-occurring bicategories that are not univalent.
+It is true that \emph{many} bicategories are univalent, such as the bicategory of univalent categories and functors, and many other related bicategories such as those of univalent monoidal categories and monoidal functors, univalent toposes and geometric morphisms, etc.\footnote{The bicategory of not-necessarily-univalent precategories and functors is not univalent, but this is a different sort of issue.}